Tuesday, August 30, 2016

 Prairie Spirit Trail, Welda Trailhead

-My first job and my second week of work at the car wash, I was still getting used to the grind of a work day.
+My first job and my second week of work at the car wash, I was still getting used to the grind of a workday.
 As I gazed at the line of cars thinking “that’s one hundred cars per hour – more than one per minute!” the interior garage door burst open and in stalked the manager, Big Danny.
 Big Danny wasn’t very big actually -- his name was derived to differentiate him from the assistant manager Little Danny.
 He always seemed to be leaning forward as he walked.
 Big or little, when he barked out orders, we didn't ask questions, we jumped.

 “You two, blowers.
 You, mats and towels.
 You, rear and passenger-side windows.
 You, driver-side windows.”
 Big Danny said, delegating the jobs to the crew.
 Big Danny never referred to us by our names.
 We were pretty sure he didn’t know our names.
 With the high turnover of employees, why would he bother.
 “And you,” pointing to me, “drive out.”

 Up until this point, I had only performed the simpler jobs, wiping the car dry after it went through the blowers or washing interior windows.
 “Gee, I must be doing something right,” I thought as Big Danny had just assigned me the prime job of driving out.
 My feeling of achievement was tempered by one thing though, I didn’t know how to drive.
-As a 16-year old, I was old enough to work and old enough to drive, but I was a victim of the school district’s Drivers Education schedule.
+As a 16-year-old, I was old enough to work and old enough to drive, but I was a victim of the school district’s Drivers Education schedule.
 It wasn’t offered until spring semester, so here I was working at a car wash having never driven a car.
 My only relevant experience consisted of the many hours I spent driving go-carts at an amusement park in Door County.

 I had gleaned the "drive out" procedure by observing my co-workers from the back seat.
 Step 1, get in.
 Step 2, start the engine.
 Step 3, spray the interior windows with cleaner.
 Step 4, wash the windshield.
 Step 5, when the car gets to the end of the conveyor, put the car in drive.
 Step 6, pull out into the parking lot and make a quick right turn.
 Step 7, put the car in park.
 Step 8, jump out and run to the next car before it rolls off the conveyor.
 Repeat.